Euro zone bond yields dive as Draghi comments feed QE speculation

 * Most euro zone bond yields fall to record lows

-* Greece plans to sell three-, five-year bonds in next two weeks (Updates prices, adds new comment)
+* Greece plans to sell three-, five-year bonds in next two weeks (Updates with German Ifo, new comments)

 By Marius Zaharia

-LONDON, Aug 25 Yields on most euro zone government bonds fell to record lows on Monday as speculation grew that the European Central Bank was preparing a programme of asset purchases to counter wilting inflation.
+LONDON, Aug 25 Yields on most euro zone government bonds hit record lows on Monday as speculation grew that the European Central Bank was preparing a big programme of asset purchases to counter wilting inflation.

-Germany, France, Italy, Spain, Portugal, Ireland and others saw their yields drop to all-time lows.
-Greek yields also fell but remained above this year's troughs; a senior source told Reuters that Athens planned to sell debt soon.
+Germany, France, Italy, Spain, Portugal, Ireland and others saw their yields hit all-time lows.
+Greek yields fell sharply but remained above this year's troughs as a senior source told Reuters that Athens had near-term plans to sell debt.

 In stronger language than he has used in the past, European Central Bank President Mario Draghi said on Friday at an annual meeting of central bankers in Jackson Hole, Wyoming, that the ECB was prepared to respond with all its "available" tools should inflation drop further.

-"The market seems to be attaching a higher probability that the ECB will do QE, and rightly so," said Jussi Hiljanen, chief fixed income strategist at SEB.
-"Inflation expectations have been dropping like a stone and this is causing increasing concern for the ECB."
+"For sure Draghi sounded a little bit more open to doing more," said Jean-Francois Robin, global head of strategy at Natixis.
+"The market is clearly buying the ... idea of QE."

-German 10-year yields hit a record low of 0.926 percent, before puling back to 0.95 percent.
-The moves may have been exacerbated by thin volumes on a bank holiday in London and might partly reverse on Tuesday, analysts said.
+German 10-year yields fell 6 basis points to a record low of 0.93 percent.
+The moves may have been exacerbated by the thin trading volumes caused by a bank holiday in London and could partially reverse on Tuesday, analysts said.

-Euro zone consumer prices grew only 0.4 percent in July and are expected to post 0.3 percent growth in August on Friday, a far cry from the ECB's target of just below 2 percent.

-The five-year, five-year forward breakeven rate - the ECB's preferred measure of the inflation outlook, which measures roughly where investors see five-year inflation rates in five years, dropped almost 20 basis points in August alone, to last trade at 1.96 percent.
-Traders say it is close to its 2010 record lows of around 1.90 percent.

-French yields fell as low as 1.29 percent, with the market shrugging off news that the government resigned.
+French yields fell 8 bps to 1.30 percent, with the market shrugging off news that the government resigned.
 President Francois Hollande's office said a new government would be formed on Tuesday.

 "There are no real implications from that on the market because the market is in QE mood," said Alessandro Giansanti, senior rate strategist at ING.
 "The ECB doesn't have any other option left."

+The ECB cut all its interest rates in June and flagged measures to pump up to 1 trillion euros into the sluggish euro zone economy by offering cheap long-term loans to banks.

+The ECB has been struggling for months to lift inflation out of what it calls a "danger zone" of sub-1 percent.
+Euro zone consumer prices grew 0.4 percent in July and are expected to post 0.3 percent growth in August on Friday, a far cry from the ECB's target of just below 2 percent.

-Adding to the lacklustre euro zone picture, Germany's Ifo business sentiment index dropped for a fourth straight month in August, amid concern about the Ukraine crisis and the impact of the sanctions and counter-sanctions Russia and the West have imposed on each other.
+Adding to the lacklustre euro zone picture, Germany's Ifo business sentiment index dropped for a fourth straight month in August due to concerns about the Ukraine crisis and the impact of the sanctions and countersanctions Russia and the West imposed on each other.

 Despite the deteriorating economic outlook, investors grabbed even the higher-risk bonds in the currency union.
 The higher probability of QE means that they can hope to sell the bonds to the ECB for a profit.